eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 Homework assignments can be carried-out by groups of 2.
 However, **_note that every student has to hand in a version of the homework_**.

+> ➡ Check out the [Homework](/homework) page for an overview on expected hand-in and deadlines.

 ### Submission
 - Submission of scripts (weeks 1 & 2), GitHub commit hash (or SHA) (week 3 and onwards) or other documents happens on the course's [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).
 - Actions and tasks related to GitHub will happen on your private course-related GitHub repository.